awsdocs/amazon-ec2-user-guide-windows/doc_source/monitoring-instances-status-check_sched.md

 You can automate an immediate stop and start in response to a scheduled instance stop event\.
 For more information, see [Automating Actions for EC2 Instances](https://docs.aws.amazon.com/health/latest/ug/cloudwatch-events-health.html#automating-instance-actions) in the *AWS Health User Guide*\.

+If your instance is part of an Auto Scaling group with health checks enabled, then the instance is replaced when a scheduled event is created for that instance\.
+The Auto Scaling group does not wait for the scheduled event to complete, but replaces the instance immediately upon receiving the notification\.

 **Actions for Instances Backed by Instance Store**
 We recommend that you launch a replacement instance from your most recent AMI and migrate all necessary data to the replacement instance before the instance is scheduled to terminate\.
 Then, you can terminate the original instance, or wait for it to terminate as scheduled\.